iliyaZelenko/vue-cool-select/README.md

 ## Features

-- 2 themes: Bootstrap 4, Material Design
+- 2 themes: Bootstrap 4 (equal styles), Material Design
 - autocomplete (you can use custom search)
-- control through arrows
+- keyboard controls (not only through the arrows)
-- slots (13)
+- slots (13) allow content to be changed anywhere
-- events (7)
+- events (7) will let you know about everything
-- props (24)
+- props (24) allow you to customize a component in a variety of ways
 - loading indicator (helpful for REST requests)
-- validation
+- validation, state of error and success
 - support on mobile devices
 - disabled and readonly
+- smile and large sizes (as in bootstrap)
-- the ability to set the size of the field and other styles
+- ability to set styles for a component
 - TypeScript support

 Write your suggestions, glad to add.